Henry and Anna Overholser Mansion

-Henry Overholser Mansion405 NW 15th Street
+405 NW 15th Street

 Oklahoma City, OK 73103

-|Group Rate (25+)||$5.00/person|
+|Group Rate (25+)||$5/person|

-Henry Overholser Mansion
+Henry and Anna Overholser Mansion

-Completed in 1903 for one of Oklahoma City’s truly remarkable figures, the Overholser Mansion is a glimpse back in time to the life of the man most responsible for the thriving city we know today.
+Completed in 1903 for one of Oklahoma City’s truly remarkable figures, the Overholser Mansion is a glimpse back in time to the life one of the men responsible for the thriving city we know today.
 The home showcases original furnishings, stained glass, and ornate canvas painted walls.
 Preserved to honor the “spirit of the 1889ers,” the Overholser Mansion is an opportunity to discover this remarkable family at an extraordinary time in Oklahoma City’s history.

 In 1901 Henry Overholser purchased land north of Oklahoma City for the purpose of building a home.
 W. S. Matthews, an architect trained at London’s Kensington Academy, supervised the construction and furnishing of the three-story, French chateau-style house.
 Decorative arts included Brussels lace curtains, English carpets, and French stained-glass windows.
 The furniture reflected the high style of the period.
 The mansion has been a focal point of Oklahoma City society since it was opened with a gala reception in 1904.
 It was often used to entertain prominent cultural figures such as opera singers Ernestine Schumann-Heink and Amelita Gala-Curci.

-Later, the mansion served as the "official residence" of US Senator Mike Monroney from 1956 to 1968.
+Later, the mansion served as the official residence of US Senator Mike Monroney from 1956 to 1968.
 The mansion was acquired by the Oklahoma Historical Society in 1972 through funds raised primarily by the Oklahoma Chapter of the American Institute of Architects.
 Restoration and operation of the mansion has been aided through the efforts of the National Society of Colonial Dames of America; Historical Preservation, Inc.; the Women’s Architectural League; and Friends of the Overholser.